SJ B: History

 96 locomotives were built for SJ by Motala Verkstad, NOHAB and Vagn och Maskinfabriken Falun between 1909 and 1919; three more were built later for a private railway company.
 A very successful design, the B class turned out to be highly useful for all types of traffic.
 They were frequently used in heavy express trains, in addition to the intended passenger and freight train services.

 Nevertheless, mainline electrification meant that the need for steam locomotives declined in the 1930s, making it possible to sell some B class locomotives to private railways, while some others were placed in reserve.
 This changed with rising international tensions: the B class locomotives were deemed to be "valuable in wartime conditions", and as such included in a 1938 refurbishment program.
 The locomotives that had been in reserve were quickly returned to service.

 At least four locomotives were leased to the Norwegian State Railways during the German occupation of Norway.

 Some modifications were made on the B class locomotives.
 Most were eventually given fully enclosed cabs, but a few were sold before being rebuilt.
 All locomotives built for SJ were delivered with A class tenders, but some were later given six-wheeled tenders of the C, C2 and L types and a type inherited from private Helsingborg–Hässleholms Järnväg.
 The shorter six-wheeled tenders made it possible to turn the locomotives on smaller turntables.
 Some B class locomotives were equipped for oil-firing after the Second World War.
 The fireboxes were not optimal for this purpose, having been designed for coal-firing, but the results were mostly satisfactory.
 Today, preserved oil-fired locomotives are popular for use in summer railtours, as they are less likely than coal-fired locomotives to cause wildfires.

-The class remained in service with SJ until the end of steam.
+The class remained in service with SJ until the end of revenue service by steam locomotives in Sweden.
 The need for steam locomotives declined again in the post-war era, but a large number of surplus locomotives were preserved in the strategic reserve, kept in usable condition to replace diesel-powered vehicles if the import of oil was interrupted or electric vehicles if the power supply was destroyed.
 The use of the reserve locomotives was mostly limited to a few trial runs, but harsh weather in the winter of 1965–1966 meant that an unusually large number of electric locomotives were out of service, and B, E and E2 class locomotives in the reserve were reactivated to haul trains on the electrified lines from Alvesta to Kalmar and Karlskrona.

 The B class, together with the E, E2 and E10 classes, remained in the strategic reserve after most other types had been scrapped in the 1970s.
 Most of the locomotives were placed in sealed plastic bags with dehumidifiers to reduce the need of maintenance.
 A large number of B class locomotives were preserved in that manner until all steam locomotives were removed from the strategic reserve in 1990.